fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 ## 3. Compiling Intel safestringlib

- SDO client-sdk uses safestringlib for string and memory operations to prevent serious security vulnerabilities (e.g. buffer overflows).
+SDO client-sdk uses safestringlib for string and memory operations to prevent serious security vulnerabilities (For example, buffer overflows).
 Download safestringlib from <a href="https://github.com/intel/safestringlib">intel-safestringlib</a>, checkout to the tag `v1.0.0` and follow these instructions to build:
 From the root of the safestringlib, do the following:
  ```shell
  $ mkdir obj